openstack/storlets/README.md

 ================

 * The research leading to the development of this code received funding from the European Community's Seventh Framework Programme (FP7/2007-2013) under the grant agreements for the CASPAR, ENSURE and VISION Cloud projects.
-* The development of this code received funding from the European Community's Seventh Framework Programme (FP7/2007-2013) under the grant agreements for the:
+* Various stages and different aspects of the development of this code received funding from the following European Community's Framework Programme:

-  * The ForgetIT project, where the code is used for offloading digital preservation functionalities to the storage.
+  * Seventh Framework Programme (FP7/2007-2013) under the grant agreements for the ForgetIT project, where the code is used for offloading digital preservation functionalities to the storage.
-  * The COSMOS project, where the code is used for analysis of IoT data.
+  * Seventh Framework Programme (FP7/2007-2013) under the grant agreements for COSMOS project, where the code is used for analysis of IoT data.

-* Future development of this code would receive funding from:

-  * The European Community's Seventh Framework Programme (FP7/2007-2013) under the grant agreement for the FI-CORE project where the code is integrated with a holistic cloud deployment solution, and from
+  * Seventh Framework Programme (FP7/2007-2013) under the grant agreements for FI-CORE project where the code is integrated with a holistic cloud deployment solution, and from
-  * the European Community's Horizon 2020 (H2020/2014-2020) under the grant agreement for the IOStack project where the code is used as a backend implementing Storage policies.
+  * Horizon 2020 (H2020/2014-2020) under the grant agreement for the IOStack project where the code is used as a backend implementing Storage policies and is used for analytics